MichalDec1984/Bhagaskara-project/README.md

 Preview: <a href="https://michaldec1984.github.io/Bhagaskara-project/">"Bhagaskara"- website project</a>.

-Project is in progress (it needs some web search engine optimatization).
+Project is in progress (it needs some web search engines optimatization).